supervisely-ecosystem/ui-widgets-demos/misc/image_slider/README.md

 layout = Container(widgets=[card])
 ```

-### Create app using layout
+### Create an app using the layout

-Create an app object with layout parameter.
+Create an app object with the layout parameter.

 ```python
 app = sly.Application(layout=layout)